|

 Photo Courtesy Rainer Fredrich

-(12-digit, 1 memory), the 141 (14-digit, 1 memory), and the 162.
+(12-digit, 1 memory) and the 141 (14-digit, 1 memory).

-All of this generation of machines appear to have been introduced in the late '68 to early '69 timeframe, and were marketed into the early 1970's.
+All of this generation of calcualtors appear to have been introduced in the late '68 to early

-decimal selections (via a slide switch situated under the display) between 15 and 0 digits behind the decimal.
-The machine provides the four standard math
+decimal selections (via a slide switch situated under the display) between fifteen and zero

-functions, along with one-key square root, and percent function.
+functions, along with one-key square root and percent function.
 Two

-produced versions of these machines as an OEM supplier to Dictaphone Corp.
+automatic sum-of-products.
+Sanyo produced versions of these machines as an OEM

-for sale and distribution in North America under the Dictaphone brand.
+supplier to Dictaphone Corp. for sale and distribution in North America under the Dictaphone

+brand.
 Dictaphone marketed an identical (other than cabinet and keyboard color scheme)

-machine to this in the North American market,
+machine to this in the North American market, badged as the

-badged as the Dictaphone 1620.
+Dictaphone 1620.

 Sanyo later established its own distribution network in North America